pbs-assess/tex-table-tagging/README.md

-# Minimal examples of issues with TeX table tagging
+# Examples of accessibility issues with TeX table tagging

 ## Context